ARCHERY SHOOTERS ASSOCIATION

 2. Having either two top ten finishes, or one top five finish.

 Anyone winning less than $200.00 in their class during their last year of ASA competition may request to move down to the next listed class using their same equipment by submitting a request in writing no less than thirty days prior to competition for review by the Competition Committee.
 Anyone who has won their way out of an ASA class may not return to that class unless approved by the Competition Committee.
-Anyone shooting in a class higher than Bow Novice or Open C may not return to those classes except for a medical waiver request approved by the Competition Committee.
+Anyone shooting in a class higher than Bow Novice, Known 40, Open C or Women’s Hunter may not return to those classes except for a medical waiver request approved by the Competition Committee.

-PROFESSIONAL - Anyone who competes using a compound bow as a certified professional or semi-professional in other nationally sanctioned 3-D, indoor or field events must compete in the appropriate ASA Professional, Semi-Pro or Known 50 class for men, or Known 45 class for women.
-In addition, anyone who receives sponsor support that exceeds $2,000.00 per year in products, equipment, services, or cash is required to shoot in Semi-Pro, K-50 or Pro.
-Anyone who has earned more than $5,000.00 in career ASA Pro/Am earnings must compete in Semi-Pro, K-50 unless a waiver has been granted by the Competition Committee.
-Open Pros may roll back to Semi-Pro if they earned less than $500.00 in their previous two years.
-Any Pro may roll to K-50 regardless of earnings.
+PROFESSIONAL - Anyone who competes using a compound bow as a certified professional or semi-professional in other nationally sanctioned 3-D, indoor or field events must compete in the appropriate ASA Professional, Semi-Pro, or Known 45 class for women.
+In addition, anyone who receives sponsor support that exceeds $2,000.00 per year in products, equipment, services, or cash is required to shoot in Semi-Pro or higher.
+Anyone who has earned more than $5,000.00 in career ASA Pro/Am earnings must compete in Semi-Pro or higher unless a waiver has been granted by the Competition Committee.
+Open Pros may roll back to Semi-Pro if they earned less than $600.00 total in their previous two years.
 Competitors in other Pro Classes that have won less than $300.00 in their previous year of competition may request to be considered for the highest amateur class available for their equipment setup subject to the submission and approval of a written request to the Competition Committee.
 Competing in any Pro Class requires the payment of an annual ASA Pro Certification.

 Open Pro 50 yards, 290 FPS, Unknown